Using XLF labels in TypoScript structures¶

 Making your code ready for internationalization is covered in Localization and basics about XLIFF files are found in XLIFF Format ("TYPO3 Explained").
 Properly made plugins should use XLIFF files for every label that they used, so that they can be translated and thus generate a proper output when a specific language is requested.

 For instance, if the page is accessed in the language "de" and the German translations are installed, you will see this page for "indexed search":

 Overriding an existing translation is possible using custom XLIFF files.
-This process is described in Core APIs.
+This process is described in Custom translations.

-It is also possible to create XLIFF files for a language into which TYPO3 CMS is not translated yet.
-This process is also described in Core APIs.
+You can also create XLIFF files for a language into which TYPO3 is not translated yet.
+This process is described in Custom languages.